This is the site for books by HP Newquist.

 Magic tricks didn’t just invent themselves.
 Someone had to create them.
 This book looks at the strange and mysterious history of magic, from the ancient Egyptians to Las Vegas stages.
 Along the way, you’ll encounter famous names like Harry Houdini, David Copperfield, Nikola Tesla, and Penn & Teller, and some not-so-famous names, like T.S.
 Selbit, who came up with the idea of sawing a person in half.
 And John Maskelyne, who levitated people from London stages a hundred years ago.

 From science and music to business and brains, HP Newquist has written two dozen books for both children and adults.
 His books have received numerous awards and citations, and they have been translated into languages as diverse as Korean, kanji, Arabic, Mandarin, and Indonesian.

 This website contains links to all of Newquist's books, along with excerpts, links, and reviews.
 Just click a book from the list on the left.

 Some of the awards Newquist has won include:

 American Association for the Advancement of Science’s “Science Books & Films Prize For Excellence In Science” Finalist

-Some upcoming books include the history of chocolate, the origins of magic, and the science of replacing body parts.
+Some upcoming books include the history of chocolate, the origins of getting from one place to another, and many more.
 All coming to you in the next few months.

-In the meantime, take a look at HP Newquist's most recent books . . .
+In the meantime, take a look at HP Newquist's other books . . .